 To be sure, some people, if their current job was replaced with a UBI, would devote themselves to other passions.
-(Can anyone doubt that a million rationalist-adjacent blogs would bloom?)
+(Can anyone doubt that a thousand rationalist-adjacent blogs would bloom?)
 But others would get bored and depressed.
 Don’t believe me?
 Check out fire Financial Independence / Early Retirement (FIRE) forums.
 There are tons of people who worked hard, saved money, and retired young.
 They find that relaxation and “fun” get old quickly.
 Some people occupy themselves volunteer work or creative projects.
 For others this doesn’t work and they spiral into depression until they eventually decide to take another job.

 Maybe society shouldn’t be like this.
 I don’t really like this connection between work and value.
 Maybe social norms just need to adjust.
 Maybe FIRE folks would love retirement if their friends were also free to hang out in the middle of the day.
 Perhaps, but I think we also need to prepare for the possibility that this doesn’t work.

 I agree.
-We don’t have a stop button to stop the world shifting under our feet.
+We don’t have a button to stop the world shifting under our feet.
 If jobs really do go obsolete, we’ll have to figure something out.
 I’d support also experimenting with UBI.
-But I’d suggest we also experimenting with how to make jobs stick around.
+But I’d suggest we also experiment with how to make jobs stick around.
 It’s easy to open a building downtown with a “fake jobs for insecure people” sign, but this wouldn’t work.
 We’d probably need to really believe our jobs are valuable.

 (As an aside: How to create jobs that look useful?
 In a future where AI is so powerful that normal human jobs are gone, shouldn’t we be worried about AI risk?
 Can we create bottlenecks in processes that have to be filled by humans?
 How to do this in a way that actually reduces AI risk is a hard problem.
 For our purposes, all that matters is it seems plausible.)